Reference actions of EUSDR Action Plan

 Summary: Summarized results of the survey on border controls along the Danube and its navigable tributaries

-Practical manual for border control procedures
+Practical manual on border controls

 We appreciate your feedback on the manual and welcome any improvements you may suggest (PA1a@viadonau.org).